charmed-kubernetes/kubernetes-docs/pages/k8s/install-aws.md

 EOY
 ```

 This should finish with a confirmation.
-You can check the cureent PVCs with:
+You can check the current PVCs with:

 ```bash
 kubectl get pvc